eso/edps-doc/source/edpsgui/workflow_.md

    The EDPS dashboard, showing the top-level data flow structure of the FORS2 spectroscopic workflow.
    ```

-- **`Data sources`**.
+- **Data sources**.
 It shows the association map, with the definition of the various datasources, their properties
   such as

-    * `Classification`.
+    * **Classification**.
 The types of files that belong to this
       datasource.
-The calssification is the tag assigned to the file
+The classification is the tag assigned to the file
       used by the processing recipe.
 Note that a single datasource
       (e.g. SCIENCE) can include files with different classifications
       (e.g., SCIENCE_LSS, SCIENCE_MOS, SCIENCE_MXU), as they are
       processed by different algorithms by the pipeline recipe (fors_science).

-    * `setup`.
+    * **setup**.
 The list of header keywords used to recognize the
       instrumental setup used to obtain those observations.

-    * `grouping`.
+    * **grouping**.
 The list of header keywords used to group the files
       within the same classification.
 Files of the same group (e.g. that
       have the same value of the header keywords in this list) are input
       to the same recipe execution.

-    * `task`.
+    * **Task**.
 The name of the task that have that datasource as main
       input.
 Note that a datasource can be the main input of more than
       one task.

-    * `Recipe`.
+    * **Recipe**.
 The name of the recipe executed to process that
       datasource.
 Because a datasource can be the main input of more
       than one task, it can be processed by more than one recipe.

-    * `Static calibrations`.
+    * **Static calibrations**.
 Association map between static
       calibrations, datasources, and tasks.
 An `x` indicates that that
       static calibration is needed by a given task to process a given
       datasource.

-- **`Documentation`**.
+- **Documentation**.
 Links to the relevant documentation files for
   that pipeline.

-- **`Code`**.
+- **Code**.
 It shows the Python code of each file in the
   workflow.
 The dropdown menu `Select file` allows to select the
   file to inspect.
+Files cannot be edited from the GUI.
+If changes are needed, edit the file with an external editor,
+  close and reopen the EDP-GUI for the modification to have an effect.